Konkurssilaki (120/2004); Laki yrityksen saneerauksesta (47/1993); Laki yksityishenkilön velkajärjestelystä (57/1993)

 The liquidator's remuneration is paid by the company (employer) being reorganised.
 The company is also responsible for any costs incurred during the reorganisation.
 Members of the committee of creditors are remunerated by the creditors in question, unless otherwise agreed.

-The reorganisation programme can cover things such as the adjustment of debts and a transfer of the undertaking, as well as changes to staff arrangements, management and operational activities.
+The reorganisation programme can cover things such as the adjustment of debts and a transfer of the undertaking, as well as changes to staff arrangements, management, and operational activities.
 There is no set expiry date for a reorganisation programme: the programme is in effect until the obligations have been met.
-The debtor is freed from paying any debts that exceed the amount specified in the programme if he fulfils his obligations.
+The debtor is freed from paying any debts that exceed the amount specified in the programme if he/she fulfils his/her obligations.
 If the debtor significantly fails to comply with the programme, or if the debtor is declared bankrupt, the reorganisation proceedings are terminated.

-The following numbers of reorganisation proceedings were filed in the last five years, according to Statistics Finland.
+The following numbers of reorganisation proceedings were filed in the last seven years, according to Statistics Finland.

 - 2018: 408